connexcs/docs/docs/customer/customer.md

 !!! note "1.
 Before uploading the .csv file, please ensure  that it does not contain any exponential or scientific notations.<br>The inclusion of the notations will result in errors.<br>2.
 You must include the **Customer name** and **Currency** as necessary columns in the.csv file for bulk uploading."

 **Bulk Edit**: Select multiple customers, then click **Bulk Edit** to modify fields such as Channels, Status, Flow Speed (CPS), Portal Access, and Country.

-**Refresh**: Refreshing the page, helpful when making edits or looking at real-time changes.
-This page is built as a web app, so some information will update automatically.

 **Delete**: Delete multiple customers at a time.